 5. Could your baby be too hot or cold?

 The idea of being too hot or too cold and not being able to do anything about it is the stuff of nightmares for me.
-Babies are terrible body temperature regulators so it's worth checking out if you can't seem to nail down what the issue is.
+Babies are terrible body temperature regulators, so it's worth checking out if you can't pinpoint the issue.

 💡Solution: The general rule of thumb is to only add one more layer than you would be comfortable in.
 Air them out a bit – especially if they have been in a full hot meltdown mode – they might just need a body breather.